hazelweakly/hazelweakly.me/src/blog/observations-of-leadership-part-one.md

 ### Fixable and unworkable

-These were the highest priority things to address: they were actively breaking the team or the organization, and we could fix them.
+These were the highest priority things to address: they were actively breaking the team or the organisation, and we could fix them.
 The hard part here is really about _finding_ these and appropriately labeling them: a lot of people want to label things they dislike as "unworkable" but doing so is a surefire way to lose trust in leadership.

 ### Fixable and workable